 We are making huge efforts to be as sustainable as we can be.
 This is a work in progress as we put more and more things in place.
 We replace and erradicate to eliminate single use plastics and decrease our carbon footprint.
 Here is an ever-growing list of the efforts we are making for change…

 We no longer use single use plastics.
-Among others we have stopped using throw away shoe covers, glitter, sequins, plastic milk bottles, delivery bags, laminating sheets, poly pockets, nappy sacks, baby wipes, disposable nappies.
+What we have cut out is really too much to mention.
+However, as a taster we have stopped using throw away shoe covers, glitter, sequins, plastic milk bottles, delivery bags, laminating sheets, poly pockets, nappy sacks, baby wipes, disposable nappies.
+In our kitchen we do not use tin foil, plastic bags or cling film.
+We do not get our shopping delivered in bags and buy loose food not in packaging wherever possible.
 We have either eradicated these or found alternatives.

 We use cloth nappies.
 No more horrid disposables going into landfill from us.
 We therefore don’t have an offensive waste bin with all those nasty yellow bags and nappies releasing all sorts of gases in landfill.
 We provide cloth nappies for all our children and these are washed and reused.
 We also use washable liners and washable wipes with natural grape seed oil to keep those little bottoms super soft.